Espablo/BOM-Excel/README.md

 * **Include description**
 > Includes the component description.
 To edit, right click on a component and select _Properties_ in the submenu.

-* **Use comma delimiter**
-> If checked BOM->Excel will replace the dot decimal delimiter with a comma.
-This is useful for all countries that uses a comma for float decimal delimiters.
-> As a benefit of that option, Applications like Apple Numbers, MS-Excel or OpenOffice can handle these CSV-entries as native numbers instead of simple text.

 * ...